A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Results

-The most significant difference in large-scale PI structure between the present study and L10 is in the Fan region ($120\arcdeg<\ell<140\arcdeg$).
+The most significant difference in large-scale PI structure between the present study and L10 is in the Fan region ($120\arcdeg<\ell<160\arcdeg$).
 Comparing Figure~\ref{fig:fullmap4} to the bottom panel of Figure~6 in L10, the amount of polarized signal is higher for $b >2\arcdeg$ in our combined full-scale maps than in the L10 CGPS map.
 Given its improved spatial sampling, using GMIMS-HBN as the single-antenna contribution likely gives a more accurate representation of the highly polarized Fan region than using the W06 1.4 GHz map.
+This is supported by the W06 comparison with Dwingeloo, revealing an underestimate of PI in this region in W06.

-In our combined full-scale PI map, the Cygnus X region ($77\arcdeg<\ell<84\arcdeg$) and Cygnus A ($\ell=78\arcdeg$, $b=5 \arcdeg$; Figure~\ref{fig:fullmap1}) are heavily contaminated by Stokes~$I$ leakage into polarization, and therefore should not be trusted.
+In our combined full-scale PI map, the Cygnus X region ($77\arcdeg<\ell<84\arcdeg$) and Cygnus A ($\ell=78\arcdeg$, $b=5 \arcdeg$; Figure~\ref{fig:fullmap1}) are heavily contaminated by Stokes~$I$ leakage into polarization and therefore should not be trusted.
 This effect around Cygnus X is less present in the W06 1.4 GHz map compared to GMIMS-HBN, which may be due to undersampling and smoothing of the scans in this region in W06.
-Cygnus A leakage appears in both W06 and GMIMS-HBN but its effect appears to be reduced by the inclusion of the Effelsberg 100-m data in the CGPS combined map.
-Finally, the hook-shaped feature in PI at $\ell=120\arcdeg$, spanning $\sim5\arcdeg$ in latitude (Figure~\ref{fig:fullmap3}) is also likely an artifact in GMIMS-HBN.
-Apart from these discrepancies, our full-scale PI maps are very similar to those in L10 despite the exclusion of the Effelsberg 100-m data from the current study, and the slight differences between the GMIMS-HBN and W06 maps.
+Cygnus A leakage appears in both W06 and GMIMS-HBN, but its effect appears to be reduced by the inclusion of the Effelsberg 100 m data in the CGPS combined map.
+Although our simulated, mock observations (Section~\ref{sec:discussion_simulate}) indicate that the missing spacings do not have a strong effect on the combined maps, those results are likely not valid in regions surrounding bright sources that produce residual polarization artifacts even after leakage correction.

+Finally, the hook-shaped feature in PI at $\ell=120\arcdeg$, spanning $\sim5\arcdeg$ in latitude (Figure~\ref{fig:fullmap3}) results from a vertically extended artifact present in GMIMS-HBN, interacting with the bottom edge of the bright polarized emission in the Fan region.
+Apart from these discrepancies, our full-scale PI maps are very similar to those in L10 despite the exclusion of the Effelsberg 100 m data from the current study and the slight differences between the GMIMS-HBN and W06 maps.